 Why ventilation is important

-The risk is greater in areas that are poorly ventilated.
+The risk from aerosols is greater in areas that are poorly ventilated.

-Ventilation reduces the aerosol risk but has minimal impact on:
+Although ventilation reduces the risk from aerosols, it has minimal impact on:

 - contact transmission (touching surfaces)